 Quietness between Bosch and KitchenAid

-Quietness is now a huge factor to consider when selecting a dishwasher.
+Finding the most quiet dishwasher is now a huge factor for most people.
 No one would want to have a dishwasher disturbing their sleep when there are quieter options.
 Bosch makes the quietest dishwashers in the US market.
 Most Bosch dishashers hover around 38db and 44db's.

 All newer KitchenAid dishwashers have noise levels at or below 46dB, which is as silent as a library room.
 But KitchenAid wasn’t always known for quiet dishwashers.
 It wasn’t until Bosch entered the market with quiet dishwashers that KitchenAid considered getting rid of their noisy hard food grinder.